 Although it contains many of the basic principles of code enforcement, more experienced code inspectors and officials might find it useful as a review of essential methodologies and an update to current code enforcement applications.
 It is not the intent of this course to present specific code requirements, however it focuses more on the methodology of the use of these requirements.

 Fire Inspection Principles 1: Life and the Built Environment (R0390) is intended to provide additional material on the code applications to fire and life safety requirements as an extension of material presented in this course.

 Individuals with at six-months experience whose primary duties are those of a full-time code enforcement inspector/officer.

-Individuals who have the responsibility to train personnel involved in full-time code enforcement activities.
+Municipal fire department instructors or senior inspectors who have the responsibility to train their personnel involved in full-time code enforcement activities.

 Suppression Company Officers responsible for in-service fire code enforcement activities.

 Required pre-course work available through NFA Online: Q0218 - Testing and Evaluation of Water Supplies for Fire Protection.